solugebefola/PennyRoyal/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Institution model, Account model(1.5 days)
+### Phase 1: User Authentication, Institution model, Account model (2 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-I will then create the Institution and Account models and controllers.
-Lastly, I will create the Account JSON API views.
+In Phase 1, I will begin by implementing _User_ signup and authentication (using BCrypt).
+I will then create the _Institution_ and _Account_ resources, including JSON API views(_Account_ only).
+By the end of phase 1, a user should be able to
+* sign up for an account
+* log in and log out of their account
+* see an index of their current accounts

 [Details][phase-one]

 ### Phase 2: Flux Architecture and Note CRUD (2.5 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+Phase 2 is focused on creating the _transaction_ and _budget_ resources, setting up Flux, the React Router, and the React view structure for the main application. _Transactions_ are the core of the app, so after the basic Flux architecture has been set up, a _Transaction_ store will be created.  _Transactions_ are organized by `TransactionIndex` which can be filtered by _Account_ at this point.
-Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]